If you really intend to make your long-distance work like magic, you can't afford to not take these rules seriously.

 That way, the spark will remain alive till you eventually close that distance.

-Instead of letting yourself worry that your partner might be cheating on you where she is, instead of letting paranoia get to you, focus on the big picture - concentrate on the moments shared together, on the things you will do together on his or her next scheduled visit and other positive thoughts.
+Instead of letting yourself worry that your partner might be cheating on you where she is, instead of l, focus on the big picture - concentrate on the moments shared together, on the things you will do together on his or her next scheduled visit and other positive thoughts.

 Because you won’t be having the same time that other couples have with their significant others, you have to always look for ways to enjoy every second spent together… every meeting, every moment… you have to make it count.